RaspberryPiFoundation/lesson_format/FORMATTING.md

 ### Page breaks

-Sometimes it’s necessary to force a page break in the generated PDF.
-Adding `.new-page` to a heading will force the heading onto a new page.
+Sometimes it’s necessary to force a page break in generated PDF files.
+Adding `.new-page` to any heading will force the heading onto a new page.

 - e.g. `## Things to try {.try .new-page}` (this can be used with any type of heading.)